goodresearchpracticeroadmap/goodresearchpracticeroadmap.github.io/content/doing/document-research.md

 title: Document Research
 ---

-**Documenting your research thoroughly enables yourself and others to keep track of what has been done at any point, and later to verify and replicate your work**
+{% include roadmap-zoom-title.html cssClass="document-research" title="Documenting your research thoroughly enables yourself and others to keep track of what has been done at any point, and later to verify and replicate your work" %}

   - Think about the **types of information** you'll need to record ahead of time e.g. ideas and plans, information about methods, recording experiments, recording results, recording how data were analysed, discussions with supervisors and collaborators.